Leakesville, Mississippi

 Leakesville is a town in and the county seat of Greene County, Mississippi, United States.
 It is located along the Chickasawhay River in Greene County, Mississippi, United States.
 It is served by the junction of Mississippi routes 57 and 63.
-As of the 2010 census, the rural town population was 898, down from 1,026 at the 2000 census.
+As of the 2020 census, the rural town population was 3,775.

 History

 Like most of Mississippi, this area was part of the traditional territory of the historic Choctaw.
 Under the Indian Removal Act of 1830, they were forced to cede their lands in this area to the United States.
 The Choctaw were the first of the Southeast Five Civilized Tribes to be removed to Indian Territory (now Oklahoma), west of the Mississippi River.
 Some members remained in the state and their descendants have maintained cultural identity.
 They gained federal recognition as the Mississippi Band of Choctaw Indians.

 A post office called Leakesville has been in operation since 1829, when European Americans established a settlement here.
 The town was named for Walter Leake, third governor of Mississippi.
 The area was developed for cotton plantations in the nineteenth century, and remains mostly rural.

 In 1927, an African-American man named Bernice Raspberry, aged 23, who had been arrested for alleged improper conduct with a white woman, was taken from the jail and lynched.